smaremanda/add-in-docs/reference/shared/binding-object/getdataasync-method.md

 | _startColumn_|The first column.|
 | _rowCount_|All rows.|
 | _columnCount_|All columns.|
-When called from a [MatrixBinding](../reference/shared/binding-object/matrixbinding-object/matrixbinding-object.md) or[TableBinding](../reference/shared/binding-object/tablebinding-object/tablebinding-object.md), the  **getDataAsync** method will return a subset of the bound values if the optional _startRow_,  _startColumn_,  _rowCount_, and  _columnCount_ parameters are specified (and they specify a contiguous and valid range).
+When called from a [MatrixBinding](../reference/shared/binding-object/matrixbinding-object/matrixbinding-object.md) or [TableBinding](../reference/shared/binding-object/tablebinding-object/tablebinding-object.md), the  **getDataAsync** method will return a subset of the bound values if the optional _startRow_,  _startColumn_,  _rowCount_, and  _columnCount_ parameters are specified (and they specify a contiguous and valid range).

 ## Example